What would happen if there is a nuclear war?

 The results would be devastating to all living beings

 Leer en Español: ¿Qué pasaría si hay una guerra nuclear?

 North Korea is approaching its goal, mastering ballistic missile technology; the United States, a nuclear power, is not happy with these advances.
 The provocative threats from both sides have resurrected old fears of the Cold War where total annihilation was always a present distress.
 But in this new century, with the advances in science and technology, it is not so farfetched to analyze what a nuclear conflict could bring.

-According to research data, the current global climate situation suggests that fires from the explosion would release enough soot into the atmosphere to block sunlight and lower global temperatures by more than one degree Celsius.
+According to research data, the current global climate situation suggests that fires from the explosion would release enough soot IGNORE INTO the atmosphere to block sunlight and lower global temperatures by more than one degree Celsius.
 The temperature drop would not be uniformly distributed; the continental areas would be more affected and would receive an increase in temperature due to the air flow that the oceans push onto the continents.
 It’s worth mentioning that these areas are rich in agriculture, causing a possible widespread food shortage or “nuclear hunger” as Robock and Toon called it.

 Those also living far away from the blast zone could suffer.
 A decline in world food production would have unfavorable consequences for food importers, while the new conflicts could arise.

 Herbert Grover and Mark Harwell, researchers from the University of Wisconsin and Texas A&M, respectively, examined what the lasting impacts on the ecosystems would be.
 For them, the data from nuclear testing sites have shown that radiation can remain in the soil, plants, and in the food chain itself.
 Marine food chains are particularly vulnerable to both the radiation and the disruptive effects of atmospheric soot.
 This soot has the potential to deplete the protective ozone layer of the planet, affecting all living beings.